stefansundin/github-activity/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/stefansundin/github-activity)

 You have to [verify](https://heroku.com/verify) your Heroku account to add the free redis addon.
+You don't need a credit card if you create an account directly on [redislabs.com](https://redislabs.com).

 After deploying, you probably want to [create a GitHub application](https://github.com/settings/applications/new) to increase your ratelimit.
 Then set the two ENV keys `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET`.
 If you don't authenticate, you have 60 requests per hour, which should be enough if you are the only user.